TomvanD298/IoT-Manual/README.md

 <li>
   Open the test file "EchoBot."
 Do this by clicking on File > Examples > UniversalTelegramBot (scroll all the way down) > esp8266 > EchoBot.
+  <b>Make sure you are using ESP8266 and not ESP32.
+This will not work.
+(Took me half an hour to realise this) </b>
 </li>

 <li>